bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Applications

-Finally, we utilize the \textbf{covEffectOR2} function to demonstrate the calculation of average covariate effect within the $OR_{II}$ framework.
-Below, we compute the average covariate effect for computer ownership (assume this is the $l$th variable) on the 3 categories of public opinion about the tax policy.
+Finally, we utilize the \texttt{covEffectOR2} function to demonstrate the calculation of average covariate effect within the \(OR_{II}\) framework.
+Below, we compute the average covariate effect for computer ownership (assume this is the \(l\)-th variable) on the 3 categories of public opinion about the tax policy.
 Here, the covariate is an indicator variable since you may either own a computer (coded as 1) or not (coded as 0).
 So, we need to create two modified covariate matrices.
 In the code snippet below, the first matrix \texttt{xMat1} and the second matrix \texttt{xMat2} are created by replacing the column on computer ownership with a column of zeros and ones, respectively.
-With reference to notations in Subsection~\ref{subsec:SimDataORI} and Subsection~\ref{subsec:SimDataORII}, $x_{i,l}^{a} = 0$ and $x_{i,l}^{b} = 1$ for $i=1,\cdots,n$.
-We then call the \textbf{covEffectOR2} function and supply the inputs to get the results.
+With reference to notations in \hyperlink{subsec:SimDataORII}{Section 4.1} and \hyperlink{subsec:SimDataORII}{Section 4.2}, \(x_{i,l}^{a} = 0\) and \(x_{i,l}^{b} = 1\) for \(i=1,\cdots,n\).
+We then call the \texttt{covEffectOR2} function and supply the inputs to get the results.